 Pricing and Support

-NeoServer’s VPS plans are affordably priced.
-You can pay daily or monthly in U.S. dollars via PayPal or your credit/debit card.
-Daily payments may be the best way to pay for only what you use when you change your resources.
-There are no refunds as far as I can see, which is not that unusual for a VPS provider (rather than a shared hosting provider).
+NeoServer offers affordably priced VPS plans.
+You have the option to pay daily or monthly in U.S. dollars via PayPal or your credit/debit card.
+Daily payments are ideal if you want to pay only for the resources you use when you make changes.
+As far as I can see, there are no refunds, which is not that unusual for a VPS provider (as opposed to a shared hosting provider).